umbraco/UmbracoDocs/Contribute/Code-samples/index.md

 ### Add a clear description

-Having a code sample in an article without explaining what the code does and how it can be used, could leave the reader confused and potentially running into issues when using the snippet.
+Having a code sample in an article without explaining what the code does and how it can be used, could leave the reader confused and potentially they could end up running into issues when using the snippet.

 Make sure to **always** add a clear description of what the code sample showcases before or after adding the snippet to the article.
-It should be clear where the snippet can be used.
+It should be clear where and when the snippet can be used.

 ### Use code comments